GoogleCloudPlatform/deploymentmanager-samples/examples/v2/gke/README.md

 to the GKE cluster created in the last step.
 Fill in the following information before deploying:

 * The cluster type created for the GKE cluster deployed previously.
-This will be "cluster-<cluster-name>-type", visible in the developers console.
+This will be `gke-cluster-my-cluster-type`, visible in the developers console.
 * Optionally, change the `docker` image to run.
 * Optionally, specify the port exposed by the image.